nexus382/Flycast-Widescreen-Compatability-And-Cheat-Chart/README.md

 - **Native Widescreen**: Whether the game supports widescreen natively
 - **Widescreen Hack**: If widescreen can be enabled via emulator hacks
 - **Widescreen Cheat**: Status of widescreen cheat compatibility
 - **60 FPS**: Shows if a game is Native 60 FPS with "NATIVE", has a 60 FPS code in which case the code will be posted in the cell, or "???" as we have no code and it is not native 60 fps.
-Only NON game breaking codes allowed.
-If this ruins the game by breaking phyics or timers, and makes the game worse off, we will not accept them
 - **Codes/Notes**: The actual Codebreaker codes for Widescreen cheat codes and any additional information

 ## Status Legend